A Healthier Halloween: Mindful Treats and Simple Ways to Keep the Fun (Not the Sugar)

 Halloween is a month away, so I’m starting to consider what candy I’ll be handing out, what I’ll be offering my kids as a fun, seasonal treat here & there, and what the Switch Witch will be leaving them on Halloween night.
 I’m not going to lie, Halloween is a tricky holiday for me.
 Not only do I think it’s weird having masked strangers ringing my doorbell in the dark asking for candy, but I really dislike the amount of candy & junk my kids receive in one night.

 I don’t mean to be the bearer of bad news or to rain on anyone’s parade, but the candy today is not the candy of 50 years ago.
-Not only that, but my oldest son has food intolerances, so we’ve had to navigate that over the last few years (milk chocolate has been problematic).
+Check out the ingredients in a 1950s Reese’s peanut butter cup versus the ingredients found in a peanut butter cup today.
+You cannot tell me they are remotely close to being the same thing:

 So needless to say, we do Halloween a little differently at my house 😉